-The demand for greater performance has led to an exponential growth in hardware performance and architecture evolution.
-In order to fully exploit the hardware potential in search for high performance, an optimising compiler usually applies various transformations at various levels.
-Previous work[18] demonstrates that complex transformation compositions can bring significant performance improvement.
+The demand for greater performance has led to an expo-

+nential growth in hardware performance and architecture evolution.
+In order to fully exploit the hardware potential in search for high performance, an optimising compiler (Kennedy and Allen (2002)) usually applies various transformations at different levels.
+Previous work (Parello et al. (2002)) demonstrates that complex transformation compositions can bring significant performance improvement.
 However, traditional optimising compilers are based on static analysis and a hardwired compilation strategy.
-They have difficulties in coping with this complexity of transformation combination, which usually appears in the form of a large and complex optimisation space.
-Iterative optimisation[12] is therefore introduced to explore such a space.
-However, many current iterative optimisation approaches[8][12] target just a small set of transformations.
-They can neither be easily extended nor perform long sequences of composed transformations.